CHANDELLE FLYING CLUB BY-LAWS

 2. The Treasurer is authorized to expend Club funds in payment for all normal fixed costs of the Club and all operating costs not in excess of TWO THOUSAND DOLLARS ($2000.00) without seeking approval from the Board of Directors.

-3. The Maintenance Officer may authorize work on Club aircraft in an amount up to TWO THOUSAND DOLLARS ($2000.00) without seeking approval from the Board of Directors.
+3. The Maintenance Officer may authorize work on Club aircraft in an amount up to FOUR THOUSAND DOLLARS ($4000.00) without seeking approval from the Board of Directors.
 The Maintenance Officer must consult with the Treasurer before authorizing any work to determine whether there are sufficient funds to pay for the work.

 4. Individual Members will be reimbursed for any expenditure not in excess of ONE THOUSAND DOLLARS ($1000.00) plus fuel expenses when such expenditures are for Club aircraft repairs or maintenance necessary to safely complete a flight back to the home airport.
 Member must be stranded at a remote location to have this authorization.
 The Club shall bear no financial responsibility for personal cost (transport, meals, hotel, etc.) to any Member because of a Club aircraft requiring repair at other than the home airport.

-5. No Member, officer, Director or any other individual shall obligate the Club to any purchase, repair, service or in any manner in an amount in excess of ONE THOUSAND DOLLARS ($1000.00) without the approval of the Board of Directors.
+5. Except as allowed in these bylaws, No Member, officer, Director or any other individual shall obligate the Club to any purchase, repair, service or in any manner in an amount in excess of ONE THOUSAND DOLLARS ($1000.00) without the approval of the Board of Directors.
 However, such expenditure shall not be authorized without obtaining the approval of two other Directors or Officers of the Club.

-6. The Board of Directors shall not authorize expenditures in excess of FOUR THOUSAND DOLLARS $4,000.00 (excluding capital expenditures) without the approval of the majority of the Club Members.
+6. The Board of Directors shall not authorize operational or maintenance expenditures in excess of EIGHT THOUSAND DOLLARS ($8,000.00) or capital expenditures in excess of TWO THOUSAND DOLLARS ($2,000) without the approval of the majority of the Club Members.

 ARTICLE XVI – SCHEDULING OF AIRCRAFT